AdMico/LipidWells/CNC Parts/README.md

 ## Contents of the *Stage Parts* folder

 This folder has CNC-ready STEP files for all the various components for mounting one of our OECT-coverslips onto a fluorescence microscope.
 The components are designed for one of two microscope stages.
 The first is the Marzhauser Wetzlar SCAN IM 120 x 88 stage.
-The second is the Mad City Labs <insert specs> stage.
+The second is the Mad City Labs uS-2308 stage.
 We use the latter on our current microscope configuration.
 The various files are as follows:

 `Stage_Assy_1.jpeg`: Photograph of the stage assembly with one of the two stages, the Baseplate and the Pinplate shown.
 The various PCBs and spring-pins are assembled onto the Pinplate.